Guide

 • Batch similar tickets.
 Group emails with similar questions and draft one template response, then personalize per recipient.

 • Schedule polling cycles.
 Instead of running the agent continuously, trigger it on a schedule (for example, every 30 minutes during business hours).
+This gives the agent a fixed processing window and avoids redundant inbox checks.

 FAQ